 Bone grafting is conducted in over half of the patients that undergo implant placement.
 The surgery makes the whole process longer by a couple months.
 What’s more, grafting also notably raises the final cost.
 On the other hand, it greatly increases the success rate.

-Together with our dentists we have prepared a complete overview about bone grafting.
-Find out whether you might need it and what you can expect during the procedure.Creative Commons
+Below you can find a complete overview about bone grafting.
+Figure out whether you might need it and what you can expect.Creative Commons

 What is a dental bone graft?